-This 18-credit non-licensure certificate is designed to increase the professional training of individuals responsible for designing, implementing, and monitoring behavioral treatment programs in schools, agencies (such as psychiatric hospitals), and training centers for people with severe disabilities.
+This 21-credit non-licensure certificate is designed to increase the professional training of individuals responsible for designing, implementing, and monitoring behavioral treatment programs in schools and agencies, such as psychiatric hospitals.

-This graduate certificate may be pursued on a part-time basis only, unless students complete the certificate in conjunction with the optional practicum or Master's in Special Education.
-With practicum or concurrent enrollment in the MEd, this certificate may be pursued on a full-time basis.
-The Behavior Analyst Certification Board® (BACB®) requires one of the following Master's degrees in addition to the Post-Master's Certificate:
+This graduate certificate may be pursued on a part-time basis only, unless students complete the certificate in conjunction with the Master's in Special Education.
+With concurrent enrollment in the MEd, this certificate may be pursued on a full-time basis.

 For policies governing all graduate certificates, see AP.6.8 Requirements for Graduate Certificates.